pymc-devs/pymc/docs/source/PyMC3_and_Aesara.rst

 of the model.
 If the `observed` keyword isn't set it also creates a new free variable.
 In contrast, `pm.Normal.dist()` doesn't care about the model, it just creates an object that represents the normal distribution.
-Calling `logp` on this object creates a theano variable for the logp probability or log probability density of the distribution, but again without changing the model in any way.
+Calling `logp` on this object creates a Aesara variable for the logp probability or log probability density of the distribution, but again without changing the model in any way.